SarvarKh/ofn-wiki/Releasing.md

     latest="$(git tag --sort="v:refname" | tail -1)"
     git log "$latest.." --merges --oneline | cut -d ' ' -f 5 | tr -d '#' | while read n; do echo "https://github.com/openfoodfoundation/openfoodnetwork/pull/$n"; done | xargs firefox
     ```
-Get the release notes from each of these pull requests.
+**Get the release notes from each of these pull requests**.
 If no release notes are specified you can just copy the pull request title.
 We only include PRs that have been merged into `master`, so we are not currently adding release notes for Spree Upgrade PRs that are merged into the `2-0-stable` branch.

 ### Draft the release